vhuynh100/vtuber-alerts-bot/README.md

 /quicklist
 ```

-/setuproles: Set up reaction roles so user can add/remove reactions to self-assign roles.
+/setuproles: Initiate the setup for adding reaction roles so a user can add or remove reactions to a target message to self-assign roles.
+Command must be called in the same channel as the target message.
 ```
 /setuproles <message_id>
 ```